 Several clinical trials are underway evaluating CNM-Au8’s potential benefits in neurodegenerative diseases, including two Phase 2 studies in MS — VISIONARY-MS (NCT03536559) and REPAIR-MS (NCT03993171).

-VISIONARY-MS is investigating CNM-Au8’s efficacy and safety as a remyelinating and neuroprotective treatment for adults with RRMS with chronic vision problems (damage to the optic nerve, or optic neuropathy), a common MS symptom.
+VISIONARY-MS is investigating CNM-Au8’s efficacy and safety as a remyelinating and neuroprotective treatment for adults with relapsing MS and chronic vision problems (damage to the optic nerve, or optic neuropathy), a common MS symptom.

 Visual impairment in MS is “the most sensitive of all the clinical endpoints that we use to look at clinical damage from MS,” Glanzman said.